Lacto fermented Fresno pepper hot sauce. I love a great hot sauce!

 - 1 cup Fresno peppers stems removed, sliced

 Make the brine

 - Place the sliced peppers and smashed garlic in a Mason jar.
-Pour brine into Mason jar, to cover the peppers and the garlic.
-Make sure peppers are covered with brine.2 each garlic cloves, 1 cup Fresno peppers
+Pour brine into the Mason jar, to cover the peppers and the garlic.
+Make sure peppers are covered with brine.2 garlic clove, 1 cup Fresno peppers

 - Ferment for 1 week or longer.
 Once fermentation is complete, drain and reserve brine and place peppers and garlic in a food processor, add brine as needed.
 Add brine a tablespoon at a time and blend until it reaches desired consistency.
 Transfer to a Mason jar cover with a lid and keep in the refrigerator.